Gautam Rode

-Gautam Rode (born 14 August 1977) is an Indian television actor known for his roles in Baa Bahoo Aur Baby, Lucky, Saraswatichandra, Suryaputra Karn, and Kaal Bhairav Rahasya 2.
+Gautam Rode (born 14 August 1977) is an Indian actor known for his roles in Baa Bahoo Aur Baby, Lucky, Saraswatichandra, Suryaputra Karn, and Kaal Bhairav Rahasya 2.

 Early life

 Rode was born on 14 August 1977.
-Earlier, Rode and his family used to stay in New Delhi, but later they shifted to Mumbai.
+Earlier, Rode and his family used to stay in New Delhi, but later they moved to Mumbai.
 Rode's father, Surendra Rode is a retired broker and his mother, Sangeeta Rode is a jewellery designer.
 Rode did his schooling from Army Public School, Dhaula Kuan in Delhi.
-He completed his college from Shaheed Bhagat Singh College.
+He was enrolled in Shaheed Bhagat Singh College, but took official sitting in Delhi College of Arts and Commerce.